kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 The team ID is supplied by Apple and is unique to a specific development team. `KFCNEC27GU` is specific to the Ray Wenderlich development team; you'll have a different identifier for your own account.

-If you don't know your team ID, the easiest way to find it is by logging into Apple's [developer member center (developer.apple.com/membercenter)](https://developer.apple.com/membercenter).
+If you don't know your team ID, the easiest way to find it is by logging into Apple's developer member center [developer.apple.com/membercenter](https://developer.apple.com/membercenter).
 Log in, click on **Your Account**, and then look for your team ID within the account summary:

 ![bordered width=80%](/images/03-team-ID.png)